Would you know which Kamloops hotel was best when visiting the area? I've got you covered!

 If you're not traveling on the Rocky Mountaineer as I was, from the airport, just follow Tranquille Road until you hit Fortune Drive.
 After that, a slight left onto Victoria Avenue will put you right outside the Sandman Signature Hotel on Lorne Street.
 Book online or give them a call at 1-250-377-7263.

 Do you have plans to visit BC?
-I’d love to learn about new places there to see.
+I'd love to have ideas for my next visit.
 Share in the comments.